-An alligator lizard that’s nearly gone down a king snake’s throat bit into his killer and the standoff began.
+An alligator lizard that’s nearly gone down a king snake’s throat bit into its killer, and the standoff began.

 When Snyder was hiking in southern California a couple of years ago he stumbled upon this scene of epic struggle by happenstance.
 Luckily he had his camera at the ready.

-While Snyder was quoted as saying that “After a few minutes of my staring and not leaving, the kingsnake did indeed begin to withdraw” alluding to the fact that the lizard would, astonishingly, live to fight another day!
+“After a few minutes of my staring and not leaving, the kingsnake did indeed begin to withdraw.”

-As incredible as it seems someone even wrote about his original photo on a Reddit post “Alligator lizard fighting back from the belly of a Kingsnake.
-The lizard later won and escaped” causing the photo to go viral again.
+As incredible as it seems, someone even wrote about his original photo on a Reddit post, causing the photo to go viral again.